 What to do when prospects "go dark."

 In our experience evaluating OSC's, we found that too often the OSC gives up on a customer if they haven't responded to their attempts to connect.
 There could be many things in play why you have not heard back from a customer.
 This customer simply may not be ready to engage a person and start the "sales process" just yet.

 Research has shown that the time it takes once a customer starts the new home search, to when that customer actually signs a purchase agreement is, on average, 10 weeks.

 We also know the OSC's and onsite sales professionals have had 10 to 12 touches with that customer before they signed a purchase agreement.
 Touches are identified as face-to-face meetings, emails, texts, phone calls and video call encounters.
 Understanding this, why then do OSC's and sales professionals give up after 2 or 3 attempts?
 Our research has shown that sales professionals tend to not know what to say, so they send an email that says, "Hi, I'm just checking in..."

 Please don't send "just checking in" emails.
 They carry no value for your customer.
 The best thing to do is to have a well-defined drip campaign with multiple reasons for following up in place.

 Utilize automation and a drip campaign for follow-up.

 Right now you might be thinking, "How the heck can I keep up with 10 to 12 touches with every prospect when I deal with over 200 leads a month?"
 I get it.
-It would be impossible to keep up with what would amount to tens of thousands of emails, texts, video messages and phone calls a year.
-Which is why you accomplish this through automation through your CRM.
+It would be impossible to keep up with what would amount to tens of thousands of emails, texts, video messages, and phone calls a year.
+This is why you accomplish this through automation through your CRM.
 Don't have a CRM to assist with this program?
-Start small, get in the habit of setting up a systematic follow-up programs with calendar reminders to reach out.
+Start small, get in the habit of setting up a systematic follow-up program with calendar reminders to reach out.